VincentNLOBJ/PyPVR/README.md

  - Tcaw for K-means idea leading to quality VQ encoding
  - Egregiousguy for YUV420 decoding
  - Kion for SmallVQ mipmaps data
+ - tvspelsfreak for SR conversion to normal map
  - MetalliC for hardware knowledge
  - My daughter for logo design! ♥